Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

-We have implemented mean-field approximations for the models discussed thus far and we show the performance of AMP with this approximation for the three models discussed so far in Fig.~\ref{fig:amp-vs-se_hf_mf} together with the state evolution prediction for the reconstruction of a single stored pattern $P=1$ without the mean-field approximation.
+where we use the tilde to denote mean-field quantities.
+We have implemented mean-field approximations for the models discussed thus far and we show the performance of AMP with this approximation for the three models discussed so far in \cref{fig:amp-vs-se_mf} together with the state evolution prediction for the reconstruction of a single stored pattern $P=1$ without the mean-field approximation.
 The picture that emerges is similar for all three models studied here: the algorithm with the mean-field approximation is able to reconstruct the stored patterns just as well as if it was looking at the reconstruction of a single pattern up to a certain noise level, beyond which performance quickly deteriorates.
 Intuitively, the cross-talk between the stored patterns introduces an additional source of noise for the reconstruction, which leads to failure to reconstruct the stored patterns at lower $\Delta$ than in the case $P=1$.

-\paragraph*{Scaling of the critical number of stored patterns} Throughout this paper, we have relied on the assumption that the matrix $\mJ$ is of low rank in all our derivations.
+\paragraph*{Scaling of the critical number of stored patterns} Throughout this paper, we have relied on the assumption that the matrix $\mJ$ is approximately low-rank, in the sense that its eigenvalues can be separated into large bulk of eigenvalues, from a which only $P\sim\mathcal{O}(1)$ eigenvalues corresponding to the stored patterns detach.
 The mean-field approximation that we just introduced makes it now computationally feasible to run the reconstruction algorithm even with a large number of patterns.
 This raises an important practical question: for which number of patterns does the algorithm based on the low-rank approximation break down?